6 Social Platforms for Building a Business | Impact 2021

 YouTube is a video platform that allows users to watch videos and/or upload them.

 This platform has 2 billion monthly active users, giving your business the chance to share content with over 30+ million daily active users who are likely to watch it.
-Because, that’s what they’re looking for.
-We know, that video always fairs well in the online world so cut those videos and get them up there!
+Because, chances are it’s what they’re looking for.
+We know that video always fairs well in the online world so cut those videos and get them up there!

 Twitter is one of the ‘older’ social media platforms, and it has 336 million monthly active Twitter users.
 You can post photos and videos along with limited copy, but Twitter is most known for its feed of real-time updates.

 Of the social platforms, it is great for engaging new potential customers through its use of hashtags.
 Similar to Instagram, you can search a hashtag and find other posts from consumers and businesses alike that have used that same one.

 This means that you can find consumers searching for something that your business offers (and the other way around) Try to Google trending hashtags before you post and see which ones you can tag along with.
 Because of its short content capabilities, stick to the point — users aren’t looking for fluffy content.